NOAA-GSL/mpas_app/docs/sections/contributor_guide/documentation.rst

 To locally build the docs:

 #.
 Create and activate a development environment as described in the :doc:`Developer Setup <developer_setup>` section.
 #.
-From the clone root, install the required additional packages: ``. docs/install-deps``
+Ensure that the required additional packages are installed: ``source docs/install-deps``
 #.
 Build the docs: ``make docs``

 The ``make docs`` command will build the docs under ``docs/build/html``, after which you can preview them in your web browser at the URL